paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 ## Introduction to CPU

 Monitoring CPU utilization is straightforward.
-From a percentage of CPU utilization in `top` utility output, to the more in-depth statistics reported by `ps` (stands for "process status") or `sar` (stands for "System Activity Repor") command, it is possible to accurately determine how much CPU power is being consumed and by what.
+From a percentage of CPU utilization in `top` utility output, to the more in-depth statistics reported by `ps` (stands for "process status") or `sar` (stands for "System Activity Report") command, it is possible to accurately determine how much CPU power is being consumed and by what.

 You can obtain performance CPU metric using the tools in the following table.